Healthdirect Free Australian health advice you can count on.

 What is intermittent fasting?

-Intermittent fasting is a dietary trend which involves you eating normally at specific times, while at other times you have low or no food intake.
-With intermittent fasting, there are no foods you should or shouldn’t eat, just rules around the timing or amount of eating.
+With intermittent fasting, there are no foods you should or should not eat.
+There are only rules around the timing or amount of food you eat.
 Intermittent fasting is also known as intermittent energy restriction.

 How does intermittent fasting work?

-When you are intermittent fasting, you have times where you don’t eat anything, which means that you are eating less food in a day or a week overall.
+When you are intermittent fasting, you have times when you do not eat (fast).
 During the times that you are eating, you should eat normally, with a focus on nutritious foods.
 You can drink water at any time, including when you are fasting.

 What are examples of intermittent fasting?

-• 5:2 diet, when you choose 2 days each week to have only a small amount of food, usually between 2000 and 3000 kilojoules, but eat normally the other 5 days
+• 5:2 diet — when you choose 2 days each week to have only a small amount of food, usually between 2000 and 3000 kilojoules, but eat normally the other 5 days.

 Is intermittent fasting safe?